initjay/Flixster/README.md

 ## Notes

-One of the biggest challenges I faces was implementing the YouTube API.
-It was tricky implement all the necessary functions by scratch, while also trying to trouble shoot getting the appropriate JSON data.
+One of the biggest challenges I faced was implementing the YouTube API.
+It was tricky implementing all the necessary functions by scratch, while also trying to trouble shoot getting the appropriate JSON data.

 ## License